 Magnetic resonance imaging (MRI) of the brain: this test is done because small cell lung cancer may spread to the brain.
-Some patients cannot have an MRI scan and a CT scan of the brain may be done instead.
+Some patients cannot have an MRI scan and a CT scan with intravenous (IV) contrast of the brain may be done instead.

 Bone scan: this test is done because small cell lung cancer may spread to the bones.
 If a patient is having a PET scan a bone scan is generally not necessary.

 Positron Emission Tomography (PET) scan: because small cell lung cancer may spread anywhere in the body, this test is done to look at the entire body, except for the brain.
+PET scans measure increased levels of sugar (or glucose) that is being metabolized by the tumor as well some normal organs that may not have any active cancerexten (including the brain, heart, liver, and kidneys).
 (Figure 3)

 Figure 3.
 Positron Emission Tomography (PET) scan which shows involvement of cancer in the left lung.

 Before starting treatment for lung cancer, blood tests are needed to evaluate how different organs in the body are working.
 The results may impact what treatment is prescribed.
 These tests are described below and are commonly performed in most patients with a cancer diagnosis and may be repeated regularly during or after treatment.

 Kidney tests: creatinine and blood urea nitrogen (BUN)